-- (ii) Self-reliance : Self-reliance was associated with India's freedom movement.
-One of the aspects of selfreliance was 'import substitution' strategy.
+- production.
+Land reform and irrigation were looked at as the means to achieve agricultural growth. - (ii) Self-reliance: Self-reliance was associated with India's freedom movement.
+One of the aspects of self-reliance was 'import substitution' strategy.
 The focus was to develop indigenous industry.
-India did take foreign aid from other countries, but the aid was utilised mainly in the public sector industry. - (iii) Socialist pattern of society with equity and social justice : India adopted the approach of Planning for development.
+India did take foreign aid from other countries, but the aid was utilised mainly in the public sector industry. - (iii) Socialist pattern of society with equity and social justice: India adopted the approach of Planning for development.
 The Planning Commission was created that was expected to prepare Five Year Plans for the development of the country.
 Importance was given to the Public Sector industry and not the Private Sector.
 The Indian concept of socialism was based on the promotion of the welfare state and employment generation.
 This was the approach to tackle the problem of poverty in India.